New York City New Developments

 Find the Right New Construction

-Our agents can also provide recommendations on other professionals you’ll need later on.
+Our agents can also recommend other professionals you’ll need later on.
 If you have specific design and style requests, you’ll need contractors, possibly an architect and an interior designer.
-Being an early buyer can also make it difficult to get a mortgage as most lenders prefer to see properties that have at least sold 50% of their units.
+Being an early buyer can also make it difficult to get a mortgage, as most lenders prefer to see properties that have at least sold 50% of their units.
 Our agents will help you find the right lender.

-With a dedicated and experienced Elika buyer’s agent at your side, you can be sure of receiving only the best in service.
-Our agents will handle the challenges of finding the right development, work to get you the best deal on your terms, and refer you to other industry professionals you’ll need for a successful purchase.
+With a dedicated and experienced ELIKA buyer’s agent at your side, you can be sure of receiving only the best in service.
+Our agents will handle the challenges of finding the proper development, work to get you the best deal on your terms, and refer you to other industry professionals you’ll need for a successful purchase.

-First-time purchasers might not understand the intricacies of luxury new development condos, leading to confusion during the purchasing process.
-It’s important to be cautious when buying a new development to make sure you purchase a quality product.
-Some new developments mature gracefully and others, unfortunately not.
+First-time buyers might not understand the intricacies of luxury new-development condos, leading to confusion during purchasing.
+It’s essential to be cautious and make sure you purchase a quality product.
+Some recent developments mature gracefully, and others, unfortunately, do not.

-Off-the-plan condos can appreciate well when buying the right one.
+You can often see outsized appreciation when purchasing an off-the-plan condo with Schedule A pricing.
 However, much depends on the quality of the product delivered.
-When purchasing, important considerations are building architecture, location, condo floorplan and size, buildings unit mix, amenities, and services.
+Essential considerations when purchasing are building architecture, location, condo floorplan, size, building unit mix, amenities, and services.

-The competitive nature of the market doesn’t always work in the buyer’s favor.
-Many buyers have trouble scheduling a showing, especially when a building launches a sale or getting accurate information on new developments.
-New developments often sell to friends and family before releasing it to the public.
-By having the right buyer’s agent with industry connections, you’ll have a better chance of getting in before the public.
-Getting in early would enable you to select a better unit.
+The market’s competitive nature doesn’t always work in the buyer’s favor.
+Many buyers have trouble scheduling a showing, especially when a building launches a sale or getting accurate information.
+New developments are often sold to friends and family before public release.
+An experienced buyer’s agent with industry connections will have a greater chance of getting in before the public.
+Getting in at Schedule A pricing allows you to select a better unit.

 Should I Buy a New Construction Condo?

-At first glance, it might seem hard to imagine why someone would buy a property that could still be 1-2 years away from being built.
-But when you look into the benefits of new construction properties, it all starts to make sense.
-For a start, buying in the early stages provides the opportunity to have the unit customized when the developer allows.
-Secondly, you may be able to buy at a lower price as developers are eager to get a few contracts signed early on.
+At first glance, it might not seem very easy to imagine why someone would buy a property that could still be 1-2 years away from being built.
+But it all makes sense to look into the benefits of new construction properties.
+Buying in the early stages provides the opportunity to choose a better unit.
+Secondly, you may buy at a lower price as developers are eager to get a few contracts signed early on.
 Early often means buying at Schedule A pricing or better.
-Developers need these early sales to attract further sales and show lenders that there is progress.
+Developers need these early sales to attract further sales and show lenders’ progress.

-However, new construction condos provide some challenges that will need to be overcome.
-Elika has the necessary expertise and professionalism to ensure a smooth sale.
-We’ve helped countless clients close on new construction condos, and that experience shows in our sales history.
+However, new construction condos provide some challenges that need to be overcome.
+ELIKA has the necessary expertise and professionalism to ensure a smooth purchase.
+We’ve helped countless home buyers and investors close on new construction condos; that experience shows in our sales history.
 We know the type of clientele attracted to New Developments.
-As such, we know how to see to all their needs and concerns.
+As such, we know how to address all their needs and concerns.

-Finding mortgage financing with your bank for new developments can be difficult if 50% or more units have not been sold.
-Most well-known developers secure pre-approved lenders.
-In this case, the pre-approved lenders would serve as the best option when financing.
-A building without pre-approved lenders is a red flag, and we urge caution before considering it any further.
+Finding mortgage financing with your bank for new construction can be difficult if 50% or more of the units have not been sold.
+Most well-known developers secure pre-approved lenders, who would be the best financing option.
+A building without pre-approved lenders is a red flag, and we urge caution before considering it further.

 Versatile Modern Floor Plans

 If you want to design your floor plan, you’ll have more options and save money off a remodel by purchasing property off-the-plan.
-While most developers do not allow for customizing your floorplan, you will have a selection to choose from.
-It makes finding the ideal floorplan easier in a luxury new development if you get in early.
-Buying off-the-plan can be scary, but having the foresight can yield great results.
+Buying off-the-plan can be scary, but having foresight can yield great results.
+While most developers do not customize your floor plan in NYC, you will have a broader selection.
+It makes finding the ideal floor plan easier if you get in early.

 Better Value Overall

-Although you’ll need to pay higher closing costs and a down payment of about 10%, or sometimes 20%, for an incomplete apartment if you invest early, you may have already offset the higher costs with capital appreciation by the time your building is, finished.
+Although you’ll need to pay higher closing costs and a down payment of about 10%, or sometimes 20%, for an incomplete apartment, if you buy early, you may have already offset the higher costs with capital appreciation by the time your building is finished selling.
 On average, 3-5 pricing amendments are filed before the development is sold.
-Thus, the earlier you buy, preferably from Schedule A, the better your chance is to make the most profit before completion.
+Typically, a mixed batch of units will be sold; an amendment will be filed for the following collection to market at a higher price.
+Thus, the earlier you buy, preferably Schedule A, the better your chance to make a paper profit before completion.

 First-time Residency

-As the owner of an off-the-plan property, you’ll be the first person to live in the space.
+As the owner of an off-the-plan condo, you’ll be the first person to live in the space.
 For many buyers, this exclusive benefit is well worth a premium.
-However, this advantage does not translate if you decide to sell your property.
+However, this advantage does not translate if you sell your condo.

-Of these advantages, the tremendous long-term value of off-the-plan properties is undoubtedly the most compelling for most buyers.
-Incomplete apartments quickly appreciate as they near completion.
+When buying off-the-plan, there is a tremendous long-term value, undoubtedly the most compelling for many buyers.
+Incomplete apartments can appreciate in value as they near completion.
 As a result, buyers looking to invest often consider off-the-plan properties before considering resales.

 Research the Developer/Sponsor and Sales Team

-Reputation says a lot about what you’re getting into with new development.
-Look at the past buildings by the developer/sponsor; are they well known?
+Reputation says a lot about what you may be getting when buying.
+Look at the developer/sponsor; are they well-known?
 Have any of them faced significant problems?
-The name behind a development says a lot about the building.
-A big name will increase demand and the price – while a developer with a history of poor or cheap construction is a red flag to stay away.
+The name behind a development says a lot about the product.
+A big name will increase demand – while a developer with a history of poor construction is a red flag to stay away.

 Ask How the Square Footage Is Calculated

-Square footage has become a controversial measurement as of late, with some measures varying by 10-20 percent.
-In one case, the seller’s bank did two appraisals; one said the apartments were 1,634 square feet, another said 1,741.
+Recently, square footage has become controversial, with some measures varying by 10-20 percent.
 Usually, it’s in the broker’s and developers’ best interest to exaggerate the size because that means a more significant sale.
+The seller’s bank did two appraisals; one said the apartments were 1,634 square feet, and another said 1,741.

-Regulators have found that some developers add common areas like hallways and elevators to the square footage or measure the exterior walls’ distance instead of interiors.
-Using these tactics – which aren’t always illegal – can cost buyers thousands of dollars.
+Regulators have found that some developers add common areas like hallways and elevators to the square footage or measure the distance between exterior walls instead of interiors.
+These tactics—which aren’t always illegal—can cost buyers thousands of dollars.

-There are risks and additional costs associated with off-the-plan developments.
-For instance, buyers might have to wait as long as two years to move into their properties after contract signing.
-It can mean additional temporary housing costs, which can quickly add up.
+Off-the-plan developments are associated with risks and additional costs.
+For instance, buyers might have to wait two years to move into their properties after contract signing.
+This can mean additional temporary housing costs, which can quickly add up.
 Some buyers also have trouble finding financing during these wait periods, mainly if the development is below occupancy.

-Perhaps most importantly, you don’t know what you’re getting with an off-the-plan construction.
 You’ll receive an offering plan and demonstrations that detail the builder’s plan for each space and room.
-Through this, you’ll have the necessary information you’ll need to visualize the specifications of your apartment, but you may have trouble gauging less tangible qualities.
+This will give you the necessary information to visualize the specifications of your apartment, but you may have trouble gauging less tangible qualities.
+Most importantly, you don’t know what you’re getting with off-the-plan construction.

 They come with higher closing costs.

-Unlike most real estate purchases in NYC, sponsors expect the buyer to pay most of the closing costs in a new development purchase.
+Unlike most real estate purchases in NYC, sponsors expect buyers to pay the most closing costs in a new development purchase.
 Typically, this includes the seller’s N.Y.
-State and NYC transfer taxes along with the sponsor’s attorney fees.
-Attorney fees could be anywhere from $3000 to $5000, while the transfer taxes are even more expensive.
-At present, the NYC transfer tax is 1.425% for purchases over $500,000.
-The state tax is $4 per $1000 of the purchase price.
-For those who are financing, the closing costs range from 5% to 6%.
+State and NYC transfer taxes and the sponsor’s attorney fees.
+Attorney fees could range from $3000 to $5000, while the transfer taxes are even more expensive.

 Also, be aware that you might be asked to pay into a working capital fund, covering start-up costs for the building.